 - Line a rimmed baking sheet with foil and spray lightly with non-stick cooking spray.
 Place completely thawed (if frozen) salmon filets on prepared baking sheet, skin side down (if they have skin).
 Season lightly with salt.

-- Combine orange marmalade, soy sauce, sesame oil, ginger root, and crushed red pepper flakes in a small bowl.
+- Combine orange marmalade, soy sauce, sesame oil, ginger root, minced garlic, and crushed red pepper flakes in a small bowl.
 Spoon half the mixture over the salmon and place baking sheet in the preheated oven.
 Cook for 10 minutes.
 Coat with remaining sauce and continue baking for an additional 5 to 7 minutes or till cooked through.
 Fish should flake easily with a fork.

 - Garnish with sesame seeds and green onions.
 Serve over rice with vegetables of choice.